Which States Have the Biggest Lottery Payouts?

 Lottery tickets are sold in 44 of the 50 United States.
 Many of these are multi-state lotteries like Powerball and Mega Millions, so you might not think that where you buy your lottery tickets would make a difference if you win.

-However, not all states divvy up the money they bring in from lottery ticket sales the same way.
-This has the result that where you buy your tickets can affect how much you’ll receive if you become a lucky winner.
-Find out which states have the best and worst lottery payouts.
+However, states divvy up the money they bring in from lottery ticket sales in different ways — with the result that where you buy your tickets affects how much of the pot you’ll receive if you become a hit a jackpot.

 The chart below shows the states with the best lottery payouts by percent.